condor_q output may have changed in Condor 7.9pre

 Not very helpful logging.
 This only happens if there is a job for the group.
 If there are no jobs in queue with the job query expression = true, it seems to work (ie, sees 0 jobs, advertises 0 needed jobs to the factory).

-#1 Updated by Douglas Strain about 8 years ago
+#1 Updated by Douglas Strain over 8 years ago

 Derek and I tracked this down.
 Apparently in this development version, the condor_q returns XML that has "ProcID" instead of "ProcId".
 This causes an exception in our parsing.